 Don’t waste time trying to figure out the cause of your discomfort on your own.
 Work with our knowledgeable team to end your pain.
 Our practice offers excellence in podiatry to his Richmond, VA neighbors.
 Visit our office for diagnosis, treatment, and a plan to get you back on track.

 Imaging technology will assist our podiatrists in diagnosing your pain.
 Treatment for a condition of the Achilles tendon may include casting or other immobilization techniques, icing, splinting, anti-inflammatory medications for some patients, custom orthotics, and physical therapy.
 These conservative measures are often successful; however, there are times when surgical intervention is necessary.

 Foot pain doesn’t have to be your fate.
 Take steps to prevent painful Achilles tendonitis before it starts, and respond to distress signals sent by your feet.
 The longer you wait to address the pain, the longer your recovery time.

 Consider the types of workouts that you enjoy, and try mixing in low-impact exercises with your high-impact favorites.
 Always ease into a new routine, and never exercise without warming up first and stretching afterwards.
 Focus on the calf muscles, which are crucial to the optimal functioning of the Achilles tendon.

 How long has it been since you replaced your shoes?
 Worn-out footwear is one of the leading contributors to pain in the feet and ankles.
 If you’re still wearing your favorites from five years ago, plan a shoe shopping trip today!
 Visit a trusted store with a wide selection to find the best fit for your unique foot.
 Tired of guessing which shoe is best for you?
-After evaluating your feet, the experts at Austin Foot and Ankle Specialists can recommend the best footwear for your arch type.
+After evaluating your feet, the experts at Achilles Foot and Ankle Center can recommend the best footwear for your arch type.